sgrieve/GEG6230/live_coding/_episodes/15-load.md

 > explanation of the method!
 This is the same as doing `help(numpy.cumprod)`.
 {: .callout}

-When analyzing data, though,
-we often want to look at variations in statistical values, such as the maximum inflammation per patient or the average inflammation per day.
+So far, we have lumped together both our minimum and maximum temperature values when calculating those statistics.
+It'd make more sense to get the mean maximum and mean minimum temperature.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~
-patient_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
-print('maximum inflammation for patient 0:', numpy.max(patient_0))
+minimums = tempdata[:, 1] # every row, only column 1 (minimum temperature)
+print('Highest minimum temperature:', numpy.max(minimums))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 0: 18.0
+Highest minimum temperature: 16.9
 ~~~
 {: .output}